 - Psyllium husks are mainly a form of soluble fiber that help bulk up stool with a mild laxative effect.
 They are the main ingredient in the over the counter supplement Metamucil.
-I usually advise patients take 1 tsp of psyllium in 1-2 cups of water.
-Then after a few days, you can increase the dose to 1-2 Tbsp.
+I usually advise patients take 1 tsp of psyllium in 1 to 2 cups of water.
+Then after a few days, you can increase the dose to 1 to 2 Tbsp.
 The key here is to drink PLENTY of water before and after as not doing so may worsen the constipation.

 - Chia seeds work by soaking up water, which makes it easier to pass stool.
 My favorite way to consume chia seeds is to make coconut milk chia seed pudding (see recipe below), or they can be ground up and added to almond milk, yogurt, or cereals.